Master of Business Administration: Italy

-Italian MBA programs at public accredited schools are similar to those offered elsewhere in Europe.
+In Italy, MBA programs at public accredited schools are similar to those offered elsewhere in Europe.
 Italian Business Schools are accredited by EQUIS and by ASFOR.

 Poland

 There are several MBA programs offered in Poland.
 Some of these are run as partnerships with European, American, or Canadian Universities.
 Others rely on their own faculty and enrich their courses by inviting visiting lecturers.
 Several MBA programs in Poland are also offered in English.

 Portugal

 Several business schools offer highly ranked MBA programs in Portugal.
 Portuguese MBA programs are increasingly internationally oriented, being taught in English.

 Spain

 Spain has a long history in offering MBA programs with three MBA programs frequently being ranked in the Top 25 worldwide by several international rankings.
 Spanish MBAs are culturally diverse and taught in English.

 Switzerland

 Several schools in Switzerland offer an MBA as full-time, part-time, and executive education programs.
 Some business schools offer MBA programs with specializations such as Finance and Healthcare, technology management, and others.
 As a country with four different national languages (German, French, Italian, and Romansh), Switzerland offers most of its programs in English to attract international students to the country.